lelsheri/system-v10/erpnext/docs/user/manual/en/using-erpnext/restore-deleted-docs.md

 ####Step 3: Restored

-Once a document is restored, you will be able to use it for creating entries in your ERPNext account.
+Once a document is restored, you will be able to use it for creating entries in your Revalue ERP account.

 <img class="screenshot" alt="Restored Doc" src="/docs/assets/img/collaboration-tools/restored-doc.png">